Introduction

 Any new construction or redevelopment near national and state highways in Goa will need to adhere to the revised setback guidelines.

 ➤ The government of Goa is making an important move by planning to change the rules on how far roads should be from buildings.
-The first MoRTH plan of a 40m distance between buildings was questioned, but 30m seems to be a smart and modern option.
+Stakeholders questioned MoRTH’s initial plan for a 40-meter distance between buildings, but they now view the 30-meter setback as a smarter and more modern option.

 Plot owners, developers, and builders have to pay attention, because the final policy might lead to changes in planning, project possibilities, and land worth along Goa’s highway streets.